-These genotypes were grown at the Agricultural Research Station, Turda - Romania (Transylvania region), in 2006.
+These genotypes were grown at the Agricultural Research and Development Station Turda - Romania (Transylvania region), in 2006.

 Each group of genotypes was grown in separate but adjacent trials.
-Experimental plots were 2-rows, 5m-long, with 0.7m spacing between two rows without replications.
-Plant densities averaged 60 000 plants/hectare in each trial.
+Experimental plots were 2-rows, 5 m - long, with 0.7 m spacing between two rows without replications.
+Plant densities averaged 60,000 plants/hectare in each trial.

 At least six plants in each experimental plot were sib-pollinated by pollen from the same plot to avoid xenia effects.
-Approximately five hand-pollinated ears per row were harvested, after physiological maturity, and bulked for chemical analysis. i.e. protein, fat, starch, fiber, and ash.
-In addition, for each plot 50 grains from the middle of each were removed and used for measure moisture concentration.
-For each plot, a representative 50-g sample of the grain was ground, and the concentration of starch, protein, oil, fiber and ash in the ground (flour) sample was determined with a Dickey-John Instalab 600 near-infrared reflectance analyzer, after curve calibration.
+Approximately five hand-pollinated ears per row were harvested, after physiological maturity, and bulked for chemical analysis, i.e. protein, fat, starch, fiber, and ash.

+In addition, 50 grains from the middle of each plot were removed and used for measuring moisture concentration.

+For each plot, a representative 50 g sample of the grain was ground, and the concentration of starch, protein, oil, fiber and ash in the ground (flour) sample was determined with a Dickey-John Instalab 600 near-infrared reflectance analyzer, after curve calibration.